 McLaren Vale Vintage & Classic Charity Dinner

-The 2018 Charity Dinner promises to be an exciting night of fine food and wine with plenty of giveaway’s, an auction and a fantastic guest speaker with part proceeds from this evening going to McLaren Vale and District War Memorial Hospital and the local CFS units of McLaren Vale and McLaren Flat.
+The 2020 Charity Dinner will be an exciting night of fine food and wine with plenty of giveaway’s, an auction and a special guest speaker, motorsport legend Fred Gibson with proceeds from this evening going to McLaren Vale and District War Memorial Hospital and the local CFS units of McLaren Vale and McLaren Flat.